pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 What it is interesting to know for a classifier is the shape of its *frontiers*.
 Let $$A_k = \{ x \in \mathcal{X}, g(x) = k \}$$, it is the subset of the input space for which the output class is $$k$$, we will call $$A_k$$ the *decision area* for class $$k$$.
 The frontiers are the areas which separate an $$A_i$$ from another $$A_j$$.

-Let's determine the decision areas and the frontiers, to do that I have written a small program which randomly creates a linear classifier and plot the decision areas.
+Let's determine the decision areas and the frontiers.
+In order to do that, I have written a small program which randomly creates a linear classifier and plots the decision areas.
 You can get it [here](https://github.com/pvigier/linear-classifiers).
 Here are the results for a binary classifier and a multiclass classifier:

 Binary             |  Multiclass
 :-------------------------:|:-------------------------: